-Stephen A. Smith Stephen A. Smith arrives for a live broadcast of ESPN’s “First Take” from Tom Benson Hall of Fame Stadium, Friday, Sept.
+Stephen A. Smith arrives for a live broadcast of ESPN's "First Take" from Tom Benson Hall of Fame Stadium, Friday, Sept.
 2, 2022.
 The show was in town as part of the Black College Football Hall of Fame Classic.
-Espn First Take Benson04
+Syndication: Canton Repository

 In another sign of just how serious the ongoing dispute between ESPN/Disney and Charter Communications is, it appears Disney has tapped into the social media reach of ESPN star Stephen A. Smith to get its message out and push cable subscribers to other platforms.